 This is another post in my series about Charlotte Mason’s picture study technique for homeschool art appreciation.
-I am creating free resources for you to start this activity in your homeschool today–one artist at a time!
 Today, I am focusing on another American artist, John Singleton Copley.
 He made one of my favorite works of all time–Watson and the Shark (see below)!
 He is a portrait artist around the time of the American Revolution.
 His Portrait of Paul Revere is simply amazing.

 The following links will help you discuss these works with your children.
 These works are specifically chosen for the Charlotte Mason Picture Study technique described in the first link.